 - PPLNS – Pay Per Last N Shares.
 Similar to proportional, but instead of looking at the number of shares in the round, instead looks at the last N shares, regardless of round boundaries.

-Similarly to bitcoin mining, litecoin mining is concentrated within three biggest mining pools that constitute more than 50% of the hashing power.
+Similar to bitcoin mining, Litecoin mining is concentrated within the three biggest mining pools that constitute more than 50% of the hashing power.

-LitecoinPool is one of the most renowned and oldest Litecoin mining pools, launched in November 2011 by one of the main Litecoin developers that goes under a moniker Pooler.
+LitecoinPool is one of the most renowned and oldest Litecoin popular mining pool, launched in November 2011 by one of the main Litecoin developers that goes under the moniker Pooler.

 One of the main reasons to pick this pool is due to its eight servers spread all over the world.